By Neil Merrett

 How do we rein in assholes trying to use in-game freedoms to shock and harass, while creating complicated gaming narratives and open worlds that can challenge and educate around moral behaviour, if it is even a videogame’s place to do so.

 If we want games to be art, what place can there be for censorship in games and how then can we address bigotry at the hands of a player’s actions?

-In our increasingly connected online world, these are topics as pertinent in the real world as they are in the sophisticated virtual playground of Vice City.
+In our increasingly connected online world, these topics are as pertinent in real life as they are in the sophisticated virtual playground of Vice City.